 Although this competition has been in existence for over 40 years, in 2009 the Cup was renamed the Ucal Mckenize Cup after a BSSL player suffered cardiac arrest on the field during a league game.
 Ucal was an inspirational figure as a high school coach, mentor, and teammate.
 The BSSL felt it fitting to honor his legacy, by giving the Cup his name.
 Fittingly, the very first MacKenzie Cup was awarded to Carico (his team) in its first year after his passing.

-On September 18th, the semifinals will kickoff and it will be so much more than just playoff games, as we are 10 years now from Ucal's passing.
-This year's Cup will continue to be a tribute to man who saw that anyone can win and in his lifetime did all he could to see that happen.
+This year's Cup had more meaning, as we are 10 years now from Ucal's passing.
+The Cup will continue to be a tribute to man who saw that anyone can win and in his lifetime did all he could to see that happen.

 Ucal was an incredibly talented high school counselor, varsity soccer coach and city youth mentor who connected with each and every one of his students and players.
 Counseling was not a profession for him, but a calling.
 Ucal’s laughter was warm and infectious, and no matter how you felt, he made life look better.
 His love of music, and particularly music he could dance to, was indicative of his love for his native Jamaica.
 Ucal’s s vibrant and passionate spirit echoed throughout the Newton High School halls.
 A dedicated doer, Ucal never missed a moment to give of his time.
 He was the Peer Mentor advisor, coordinated the Senior Faculty Scholarship Committee, advised the Break Dancing Club and worked with Dorchester youth as Coach at Valeo Futbol Academy.
 Ucal was just as passionate about playing soccer as he was in coaching his team.
 The spirit of his words and actions buoyed his players in both victory and defeat.
 His humble demeanor mirrored his inner and outward beauty.
 His selfless nature and manner were an inspiration.